-My friends are now used to me taking photos of their food, so it seems that they are still willing to invite me to eat in public places with them.
+My friends are now used to me taking photos of their food, but it seems that they are still willing to invite me to eat in public places with them.
 They recently introduced me to a lovely little café in Wimbledon, Lu-Ma Café.
 The best thing about Lu-Ma (other than its incredibly delicious and nutritious food) is its ability to cater for everyone and everything.
 Everything is free from refined sugars and refined carbohydrates, and there are plenty of options.
 Gluten-free?
 No problem.
 Vegan?
 Fine.
 Not vegan?
 Add an egg.
 Not vegetarian?
 Have a slice of smoked salmon with your Brunch Bowl.
 You get my point.
 As well as its cosy and warm atmosphere and friendly service, it’s also Lu-Ma’s ability to have something tasty on offer for everyone that adds to its charm.

 The first time I visited, I went for the Lentil and Root Vegetable Coconut Curry, served with brown rice, sauerkraut, fresh coriander and toasted cashews.
 I absolutely loved it.
 In fact, I loved it so much, that every time I have returned I’ve ordered the same!
 (Not very adventurous of me, I know!)